demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-create-query
 ***
-Runs a Deep Visibility Query and returns the queryId.
+Runs a Deep Visibility query and returns the queryId.
 You can use the queryId for all other commands, such as the sentinelone-get-events command.

 #### Base Command